Seetha Devi Temple: Legend

 While going down, her hair was caught by Rama and thus the name Chedattinkavu or Jadayattakavu to the spot.
 Chedattilamma (Seetha Devi) is the presiding deity of this temple along with Sapthamathrukkal.
-This temple is only 1 km away from the present Sita Temple.
+This temple is only 1km away from the present Sita Temple.
 Nei (ghee) vilakku is a main offering here.

 The Seetha Devi temple of Pulpally was constructed by Sri Pazhassi Raja in the 18th century.
 He managed the temple for many years.
 The meetings and discussions with his army chieftains were held in the courtyard of this temple.
 Later the management of this temple came in the hands of the Kuppathode family and the renowned Nair family in Wayanad.
 At that time most of the important temples in Wayanad were managed by different Nair families.
 The moopil nair (the chief) of Kuppathod family stayed at Nellaratt edom the headquarters of the family.
 Even now, a member of this family is designated as the trustee for the management of the temple.

 During the military assault, Tipu sultan of Mysore planned to destroy this temple.
 But it is believed that he had to retreat because of the darkness created at noon by the supreme power of Goddess Seetha.

 Another remarkable thing about this temple is that leeches, that are very common in most parts of Wayanad are not found in the area surrounding this temple.
 According to the legend, goddess Seetha cursed the leeches that bit Lava and Kusa and banished them from Pulpally.
-Another significant thing about this place is that a large number of termite mounds(valmeekam) can be seen at different spots.
+Another significant thing about this place is that a large number of termite mounds (valmeekam) can be seen at different spots.
 This is associated with the sage Valmiki, who authored the Ramayana.
 The temple festival, celebrated in the first week of January, also considered to be the regional festival, is attended by a large number of people belonging to different castes and creed.
 The temple festival which is celebrated annually in the month of January, and attracts people from various parts of Wayanad.

+Other Temples

+These are some other temples in the area associated with the main legend.